Bayesian Image Reconstruction using Deep Generative Models: Method

 \subsection{The image prior term}

 The prior model $p(I_{CLN})$ has been trained \emph{a-priori}, before the corruption task is known, hence satisfying the \emph{principle of independent mechanisms} from causal modelling \cite{peters2017elements}.
 In our experiments, $I_{CLN} = G(w)$, where $w = [w_1, \dots, w_{18}] \in \mc{R}^{512 \times 18}$ is the latent vector of StyleGAN2 (18 vectors for each resolution level), $G:\mc{R}^{512 \times 18} \to \mc{R}^{n_G \times n_G}$ is the deterministic function given by the StyleGAN2 synthesis network, and $n_G \times n_G$ is the output resolution of StyleGAN2, in our case 1024x1024 (FFHQ, X-Rays) or 256x256 (brains).
-Our framework is not specific to StyleGAN2: any generator function that has a low-dimensional latent space, such as that given by a VAE \cite{kingma2013auto}, can be used, as long as one can flow gradients through the model.
+Our framework is not specific to StyleGAN2: other generator models such as invertible flows \cite{dinh2016density,kingma2018glow} or VAEs \cite{kingma2013auto} can be used, as long as one can flow gradients through the model.

 We use the change of variables to express the probability density function over clean images: